-The Castaic Union School District offers a comprehensive, long-term independent study program (home schooling) for Kindergarten through eighth grade students.
-The program is designed to meet the needs of students and families with special interests and abilities, scheduling problems, or for those who simply desire an alternative to the traditional school environment.
-It provides a flexible, supportive and individualized program of instruction based on the California state standards and closely monitored by a fully credentialed teacher.
-Students remain enrolled in the Castaic Union School District and continue to meet course work guidelines prescribed by the state education code.
+The Castaic Union School District offers a comprehensive, Long-Term Independent Study Program for Kindergarten through eighth grade students.
+The program provides a flexible, supportive, and individualized program of instruction based on the California Common Core State Standards.
+Students who are enrolled in this program with the Castaic Union School District will remain enrolled with the District and continue to meet course work guidelines prescribed by the state education code.